Dev Log

 - installed and tested Django on a subdomain crm.virengos.com

 - MariaDB installed on my AlmaLinux server.
-Now using it with DBeaver on a
+Now using it with DBeaver on a Fedora client

-with addresses and more.
+- Django admin page installed on a subdomain and connected to my central db with addresses and more.
 It’s fully capable of replacing MS Access fo data entry, even whe you’re working with simple, low-level forms

 2025-W29

-- installed and configured Nextcloud with both (german versions) “Kollektive”
+- installed and configured Nextcloud with both (german versions) “Kollektive” and “Deck” plugins

 - some experiments with rsync backup scripts (client <-> server)